 The quantity HIT is called the herd immunity threshold.
-Based on the known estimates of $R_0$ , it may be around 0.65 for COVID-19.
+Based on the estimates of $R_0$ , it was be around 0.65 for the original variant of COVID-19.

-Question: Does this mean that if we were to let COVID-19 spread freely through the population until around 65% of people have experienced infection, the remaining 35% would be protected?
+Question: Does this mean that if we were to let this original variant of COVID-19 spread freely through the population until around 65% of people will have experienced infection, the remaining 35% would be protected (from the original strain)?